scholtzm/meteor-accounts-steam-example/README.md

-# Meteor example for account-steam
+# Meteor example for accounts-steam

 This is a basic example for [accounts-steam](https://github.com/scholtzm/meteor-accounts-steam).